 E. Information concerning a student’s grievance is to be held in strict confidence.
-The office of the Provost will collect, file and report all student complaints.
+The office of the Academic Dean will collect, file and report all student complaints.
 Faculty members, department heads and other members of management who investigate a grievance are to discuss it only with those individuals who have a need to know about it or who are needed to supply necessary background information.

-Student who feel that the administration or faculty are not dealing properly with their complaint may contact the appropriate authorities listed below.
+Students who feel that the administration or faculty are not dealing properly with their complaint may contact the appropriate authorities listed below.